 The influence of social media on the present-day business world is more than apparent, which is why every enterprise, regardless of its size or industry, uses it.
 The problem with the use of social media for business lies in the fact that the majority of individual users tend to use these social networks in a spontaneous manner, which makes people falsely believe that this is the norm.
 In reality, though, nothing could be further from the truth.
 Your social media activity needs to be exact and effective at the same time, which is why you need a strategy.
-Here are several tips for making your first social media marketing strategy.

 1. Identify your audience

 The most important thing you need to understand is that every marketing strategy (including social media marketing) revolves around the audience.
 Therefore, your first task would be to get to know them as well as possible.
 What you need to figure out are their main traits because this factor may determine the type of platform that they use.

 For instance, Pinterest is a predominantly female network, Instagram is a favorite tool of millennials, while LinkedIn is the most widely spread amongst professionals of all kinds.
 Also, keep in mind the fact that different groups use the internet in different ways since baby boomers aren’t nearly as tech-savvy as millennials or members of Generation Z.

 The next thing you need to keep in mind is the fact that each platform has its own set of rules.
 For instance, the ideal posting time (the one that gives you the most exposure and engagement) is different for every single platform out there.
 There’s also the issue of ideal content format, often even within the same type of content.
 For instance, the length of the video used is determined by the platform, seeing as how 30 minutes long video is acceptable on YouTube but pointless on Facebook.